What Is 30 Of 1500

 Understanding Percentages

 A percentage is a way of expressing a number as a fraction of 100.
 The word "percent" literally means "out of one hundred" ( per cent).
-Therefore, 30% means 30 out of 100, which can be written as the fraction 30/100 or the decimal 0.30.
+Because of this, 30% means 30 out of 100, which can be written as the fraction 30/100 or the decimal 0.In real terms, 30.
 Understanding this fundamental concept is key to solving percentage problems.

 Method 1: Using Decimal Conversion